komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 Or simply download our dataset here:

-**- Gaze:** Images used for training and testing of gaze-based object detectors can be downloaded from the following link: https://1drv.ms/u/s!As_geBXhgCy1qjOElYHo5oWX_OQ0?e=L38qQ6.
+**- Gaze:** Images used for training and testing of gaze-based object detectors can be downloaded from [here](https://1drv.ms/u/s!As_geBXhgCy1qjOElYHo5oWX_OQ0?e=L38qQ6).
 The labels corresponding to each file in the training and test dataset can be found in "Gaze_Data/labels/train" and "Gaze_Data/labels/test" respectively.

-**- Hand:** Images used for training and testing of object detectors on hand-labelled data can be downloaded from the following link: https://1drv.ms/u/s!As_geBXhgCy1qwa3-NdukNHbLRsb?e=NT3Abi.
+**- Hand:** Images used for training and testing of object detectors on hand-labelled data can be downloaded from [here](https://1drv.ms/u/s!As_geBXhgCy1qwa3-NdukNHbLRsb?e=NT3Abi).
 The labels corresponding to each file in the training and test dataset can be found in "Hand_Data/labels/train" and "Hand_Data/labels/test" respectively. `NOTE:` Hand generated labels were used for performance evaluation of both gaze-based and hand-labelled object detectors.
 Therefore, the contents of both the "Gaze_Data/labels/test" and the "Hand_Data/labels/test" folders are identical.

 **@komal:** *Please verify that the preceding statement is correct?
 I recommend putting Test images in the HAND data instead of the GAZE data to avoid confusion.
 We're testing both detectors on Hand labels so it makes more sense to have the test data in the Hand Data director.*